-Observation of human evolution shows that different aspects of human nature do not evolve in the same way and same speed.
-Namely, nowadays it is possible to make intellectual progress very fast.
-Schools and educational systems allow for intellectual development hindered only by individual capabilities of each individual.
+Observation of human evolution shows that different aspects of human nature do not evolve in the same way and at the same speed.
+Nowadays, it is possible to make intellectual progress very fast.
+Schools and educational systems allow for intellectual development hindered only by the individual capabilities of each individual.
 Apart from intellectual development, numerous systems of spiritual development that have appeared lately also allow for fast and unconstrained spiritual development.
 However, systems of intellectual and spiritual development will not automatically produce emotional maturity, no matter how progressive they are.
-For the longest time it was considered that intellectual knowledge automatically brings about emotional maturity.
-Later, this was discovered not to be true and many scientists and artists have dedicated their work to unveil and demystify intellectuals, together with the society based on glorification of reason and intellect.
-That kind of critique became so widespread with time, that the term “intellectual” almost became a synonym for rigidity and feebleness, impotence and incompetence.
+For the longest time, academic knowledge was considered to bring about emotional maturity automatically.
+Later, this was discovered not to be accurate, and many scientists and artists have dedicated their work to unveiling and demystifying intellectuals, together with the society based on the glorification of reason and intellect.
+That kind of critique became so widespread with time that the term “intellectual” almost became a synonym for rigidity and feebleness, impotence, and incompetence.

-Today, the same thing is happening with spirituality, where people started believing that this kind of knowledge automatically brings about emotional maturity, and that persons who have gone through certain exercises or techniques and reached spiritual experiences represent embodiments of wisdom and emotional stability.
-However, we bear witness to seemingly unexplainable irrational behaviors of many spiritual leaders, teachers and trainers.
-Some of them are obsessed with money, some with sex and others with their own greatness.
-Some of those "teachers" have more problems than their clients, or show signs of extremely childish and immature behaviors that disappoint people who work or hang out with them.
+Today, the same thing is happening with spirituality, where people have started believing that this kind of knowledge automatically brings about emotional maturity and that persons who have gone through specific exercises or techniques and reached spiritual experiences represent embodiments of wisdom and emotional stability.
+However, we witness seemingly unexplainable irrational behaviors of many spiritual leaders, teachers, and trainers.
+Some of them are obsessed with money, some with sex, and others with their own greatness.
+Some of those “teachers” have more problems than their clients or show signs of extraordinarily childish and immature behaviors that disappoint people who work or hang out with them.

-For example, one person is leading a spiritual organization which is, among other things, based on celibacy of it’s members and financed with voluntary contributions.
-He suddenly marries his young follower, becomes obsessed with sex and buys a fancy house in exotic landscape with the money collected from his members.
-Leader of another spiritual organization and writer of spiritual literature suddenly starts glorifying authoritative political leader, forbids his followers to practice and promote spiritual techniques that he hasn’t personally blessed, and in his books attacks his teachers, demeaning their value and importance, although all of his work is based on their discoveries.
+For example, one person is leading a spiritual organization which is, among other things, based on the celibacy of its members and financed with voluntary contributions.
+He suddenly marries his young followers, becomes obsessed with sex, and buys a fancy house in the exotic landscape with the money collected from his members.
+The leader of another spiritual organization and writer of spiritual literature suddenly starts glorifying an authoritative political leader, forbids his followers to practice and promote spiritual techniques that he hasn’t personally blessed, and, in his books, attacks his teachers, demeaning their value and importance.
+However, all of his work is based on their discoveries.
 One “great spiritual teacher” from India personally owned ninety-three (93) Rolls-Royce automobiles that belong to the most expensive and the most luxurious in the world, although his country is plagued by poverty and hunger.
-Similar things happen to less famous persons of spiritual orientation, so the question naturally arises – what are the sources of such behaviors and is it possible to do something about it.
+Similar things happen to less famous persons of spiritual orientation, so the question naturally arises – what are the sources of such behaviors, and is it possible to do something about it?

 1. biological survival